 LPG in Africa – may the games commence

 It is difficult not to be stunned by what happens in energy nowadays.
-Prices were stratospheric for many years and suddenly have dropped to less than half just to regain a little over the last weeks and months.
+Prices were stratospheric for many years and suddenly have dropped to less than half only to regain a little over the last weeks and months.

-Renegade drillers in the US have shaken decade old certainties and created the shale MasterBlaster.
+Renegade drillers in the US have shaken decade-old certainties and created the shale MasterBlaster.
 Nothing in my life has shaken the energy world more than just this handful of nutbags in the American Midwest.

 It has shaken the geopolitical order of the planet.
-But an often overlooked collateral is that North America has virtually disappeared as an importer for hydrocarbons and that in many respects it has turned to look almost like an exporter.
+But an often overlooked collateral is that North America has virtually disappeared as an importer of hydrocarbons and that in many respects it has turned to look almost like an exporter.
 Let’s not forget that North America has been the biggest net gobbler of energy since my generation can think.

 This alone produces huge ripples in the tranquil sea that big energy had been in the past.
 Courted producer nations are suddenly much less hip.